CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2020-05-23-CLUG-Meeting.md

 **Discussion/Problems/Questions:**

  * How To Reset Sudo Password In Ubuntu 20.04 LTS, https://www.ostechnix.com/how-to-reset-sudo-password-in-ubuntu-20-04-lts/
  * A member wanted to install an older version of a program that he had installed.
-He was advised that it may not have any security patches that updates may have installed and advised how to do it.
+He was advised that it may not have any security patches that updates may have installed.
+He was advised how to do it with that warning.

 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images/rsz_clug_mtg_2020-05-23_1.jpg)
 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images/rsz_clug_mtg_2020-05-23_2.jpg)